whiskyechobravo/kerko/docs/config-params.md

 tolerance margin or less, all filters will be shown.
 A value of `0` means no tolerance margin.

-Type: Integer
+Type: Integer <br>
+Default value: depends on which facet you are looking at.

 ### `item_view`

 Show the facet on item view pages.

-Type: Boolean
+Type: Boolean <br>
+Default value: depends on which facet you are looking at.

 ### `sort_by`

 List of criteria used for sorting the filters under the facet.
 Allowed values in this list are `"count"` and `"label"`.

-Type: Array of strings
+Type: Array of strings <br>
+Default value: depends on which facet you are looking at.

 ### `sort_reverse`

 Reverse the sort order of the filters under the facet.

-Type: Boolean
+Type: Boolean <br>
+Default value: depends on which facet you are looking at.

 ### `title`

 Heading of the facet.

-Type: String
+Type: String <br>
+Default value: depends on which facet you are looking at.

 ### `type`